Saturday, June 9, 2018

 (Photography & Digitizing Options)

-A little background on the PLI Elevation/grade map prior to seeing the NEDCC report.
+A little background on the PLI Elevation/grade map before seeing the NEDCC report.
 In November 2017, I had an exciting opportunity to travel to Lewiston (ME) to visit Paul Libbey.
 Paul is a grandson of W. S. Libbey, the builder of the Portland-Lewiston Interurban.
 Paul is a young nonagenarian and still goes to work at a mill that his grandfather first acquired in 1888.
 The name of the mill has changed, but it is still in the family.
 Harold Libbey, Paul's uncle, created the PLI elevation/grade map.
 Sadly, Harold contracted the flu during the pandemic and passed away in 1919.

 Harold's gang refers to Mrs. Helen C. Libbey's husband,